47ng/fastify-micro/README.md

 You can enrich your error reports by defining two async callbacks:

 - `getUser`, to retrieve user information to pass to Sentry
-- `getExtras`, to add any kind of extra key:value information
+- `getExtra`, to add two kinds of extra key:value information:
+  - `tags`: tags are searchable string-based key/value pairs, useful for filtering issues/events.
+  - `context`: extra data to display in issues/events, not searchable.

 Example: